-- Internet Explorer 7.x and 8.x - FireFox 3.x
+- Internet Explorer 7.x, 8.x and 9.x - FireFox 3.x

 To ensure proper browser operation, all monitors must be set to display at a minimum resolution of 1024 x 768.
-If you use a popup blocker, be sure to enable pop-ups in order to ensure that StorNext displays properly.
+If you use a popup blocker, be sure to disable pop-ups in order to ensure that StorNext displays properly.

-2 In the browser's Address field, type the full address of the machine and its port number, and then press Enter.
+- 2 If you are using Internet Explorer 9, you must verify one setting before accessing StorNext: - a Launch Internet Explorer 9. - b Choose Internet Options from the Tools menu. - c Click the Advanced tab. - d Under the Security heading, make sure the option Do not save encrypted pages to disk is not checked. - e Click OK. - f Close Internet Explorer 9 and then open it again to continue. - 3 In the browser's Address field, type the full address of the machine and its port number, and then press Enter.
 For example: http:// <machine name>:<port number>.
 Use the name of the machine and port number you copied when you installed the StorNext software.